Press F11 to limit top toolbar

 Robert Armitage was born in 1817.
 Prior to his marriage to Maria, nothing is known.

-1864 - The Southern provinces almanac, directory, diary and year-book.
-1864 Lyttelton - Butcher - R. Armitage, London street;
+1864 - The Southern provinces almanac: Lyttelton - Butcher - R. Armitage, London street

 1881 Electorate Akaroa; No 24; Robert Armitage; Nature Qualification - Freehold; Place residence Governor's Bay; Occ Butcher; Property Qualification Rural Sec 1427 - 1428 Governors Bay

 1885 - Star Advertisement - GARDENER, or Groom and Gardener-Engagement wanted by experienced man.
-Apply R. Armitage, Kichmond, Christchurch
+Apply R. Armitage, Richmond, Christchurch

 1893 - Electorate - City of Christchurch; Robert Armitage; Freehold, Cumberland Street, Richmond; Occupation Gardener; Property part Rural Sect 41, Richmond

-He died aged 84, a gardener by occupation and a resident of the Jubilee Home, and he was buried, at Avonside, by the Rev. William Augustus Pascoe, on 27 July 1901.
+Robert died aged 84, a gardener by occupation and a resident of the Jubilee Home, his service at Avonside by the Rev. William Augustus Pascoe, on 27 July 1901.

 Maria's funeral notice: